 Metal polish poisoning

-Metal polishes are used to clean all metals, brass, copper, or silver.
+Metal polishes are used to clean metals, including brass, copper, or silver.
 This article discusses the harmful effects from swallowing metal polish.

-The poisonous ingredients found in metal polishes are ammonia and hydrocarbons, which are substances that contain only hydrogen and carbon.
+The poisonous ingredients found in metal polishes are hydrocarbons and ammonia.
+Hydrocarbons are substances that contain only hydrogen and carbon.

 Metal polishes are sold under various brand names.
 Examples include Brasso and Tarn-X.